Benjamin Budgen (1810-1891) and Eliza Botting (1812-1860)

 Benjamin and Eliza’s children included:

-- Harriet Budgen (1832-1898), my 2nd great-grand aunt.
+• Harriet Budgen (1832-1898), my 2nd great-grand aunt.
 Baptised on 20 November 1832 in St Nicholas’ Church, Worth, Sussex, Harriet married widower and bricklayer Edward Sumner at St Mary’s in Balcombe on 4 November 1865.
 He’d been born in 1816 and was baptised in Slaugham in Sussex on 24 November that year to labourer Isaac Sumner and his wife Elizabeth.
 His first wife was the widow Mary Weller, who he married in 1845.
-They had a son Isaac but she died in 1857 and was buried in Crawley, Sussex.
+They had a son but Mary died in 1857 and was buried in Crawley, Sussex.
 Harriet doesn’t appear to have had any surviving children from her marriage but her young nephew Edward Budgen lived with them for some years in Worth – in 1871 he was aged just two when they were at Tollgate House in the village and he was with them 10 years later at what is now known as Gate House.
 By then Harriet was working as a dressmaker.
 Edward died in 1896 and was buried in Worth on 12 September.
 Harriet died in 1898 and was buried on 17 September.
 A note on the record says she was from East Grinstead Union – the workhouse – but that may just refer to the fact that she was being cared for in their hospital.

-- Stanley Budgen (1900-????).
+• Stanley Budgen (1900-????).
 In the 1921 census, he was listed as a private in the 23rd London Regiment, an auxillary force.
+I’ve not traced him beyond this.

-- William Edwin Budgen (1902-1978) married Eleanor Hall in 1925 and worked as a bricklayer.
+• William Edwin Budgen (1902-1978) married Eleanor Hall in 1925 and worked as a bricklayer.
 He lived in the Wandsworth area for many years but died in Sussex and had his ashes scattered at Littlehampton Cemetery.

-- Eliza Budgen (1852-1885), my 2nd great-grand aunt.
+• Eliza Budgen (1852-1885), my 2nd great-grand aunt.
 Baptised on 3 August 1852 in Worth, Sussex, Eliza married Edward Hollamby at St Peter’s in Preston, Sussex, on 9 February 1896.
 He was a widower, a farmer and much older, born in 1817 in Speldhurst, Kent, to parents Edward and Sophia.
 The 1881 census recorded them at 65 Lewes Road, Brighton, with Edward listed as an unemployed farmer.
 Eliza died just a few years later, the event registered in Uckfield, Sussex, in 1885.
 Edward died in 1897 at the workhouse infirmary in Brighton and was buried on 25 August in the village of Streat, Sussex.

-- George Budgen (1856-1929), my 2nd great-grand uncle.
+• George Budgen (1856-1929), my 2nd great-grand uncle.
 George was baptised on 7 December 1856 in Worth, Sussex.
 He was working as a farm servant and living at West Hill in Ardingly, Sussex, at the time of the 1871 census.
 He went on to serve in the Royal Engineers, although the main records for his time with them were likely destroyed during bombing in 1940.
 What survives are several documents that show that Corporal Budgen faced a court martial at Aldershot in Surrey on 16 July 1878 for desertion and losing his kit.
 The sentence refers to ’84’, which could be days that he was locked up or a financial penalty on being found guilty.
 George was then listed in the Police Gazette as a deserter from Aldershot from 15 December 1879, ‘off furlough to London’.
 Said to be a ‘carman’ by trade (another term for a goods carrier), he was described as 5ft 5ins tall with brown hair and blue eyes.
-What happened to him as a result is unknown but he went on to marry Ann Constance Davey on 1 May 1887 at St Mary’s Church in Newington, Surrey, then described as a labourer on the record.
+What happened to him as a result is unknown but he went on to marry Ann Constance Davey on 1 May 1887 at St Mary’s Church in Newington, Surrey, described as a labourer on the record.
 She came from East Harling, Norfolk, and was born to shepherd John Davey and his wife Mary Ann in 1861.
 It’s likely that she met George through his father Benjamin – the 1881 census showed her working as a servant at Scannons in Balcombe when Benjamin was living there.
 George and Ann lived and worked in the Newington area and were recorded as living at 50 Chatteris Square and 29 Standard Square, Newington, with George variously listed as a general or builder’s labourer.
 The couple had at least five children, with some of the baptism records describing George as a scaffolder.
-Ann died in 1926 and was buried in Southwark on 22 September, George in 1929.
+Ann died in 1926 and was buried in Southwark on 22 September; George’s death was registered in Camberwell in 1929.

 Sources: BMD, hospital, military and census records from Ancestry.co.uk, Findmypast.co.uk and Sussex Family History Group.
 British History Online.
 ‘Balcombe, The Story Of A Sussex Village’ by Leslie Fairweather ASIN: B0063E0KN4.